To see this page in other languages, click ‘Select Language’ at the bottom of this page.

-If you have a two year old child they may be able to get free childcare and early learning at a private day nursery, pre-school or with an Ofsted registered childminder if you get any of the following:
+If you have a two year old child they may be able to get up to 15 hours free childcare and early learning at a an Ofsted registered private day nursery, pre-school or childminder if you get any of the following:

 - Income Support